blinktrace · development record

 Introduced orchestration and reporting

-Added agent-driven dataset discovery, delta-only processing, validation checks, and report generation.
-This work pushes BlinkTrace closer to a repeatable research loop that can eventually support production-style detection workflows.
+Added automation for dataset intake, delta-only preprocessing, validation checks, and report generation.
+This makes the visual pipeline repeatable and pushes BlinkTrace closer to production-style detection workflows.

 Sharpening the real-time story

-The current phase is aligning the public presentation with the actual research: rigorous evaluation, deployment-minded experimentation, and a clear direction toward real-time deepfake detection.
+The current phase aligns the public presentation with the actual research: rigorous evaluation, deployment-minded experimentation, and a clear direction toward real-time deepfake detection.

 What BlinkTrace demonstrates today

-The project already shows evaluation maturity, vision-focused experimentation, and repeatable research operations.
-That combination matters to technical teams because it reflects the kind of judgment needed to move from offline experiments toward a real-time detection pipeline.
+The project already shows evaluation maturity, vision-focused experimentation, and repeatable research operations — the kind of judgment needed to move from offline experiments toward a real-time detection pipeline.

-A public repository is coming soon.
+A public repository is coming soon, and the paper will be posted as a preprint on arXiv.
 For now, this site focuses on the technical throughline and the most meaningful findings.